nictrix/webapp_worker/README.markdown

 - Use the mailto attribute in application to actually do something
 - Start having the webapp worker registering to a central point or do UDP mutlicasting to find each other.
 - Once self registering is enabled, webapp_workers need to communicate effectively.
-- Once communication is esatablished webapp_workers need to do the scheduling for themselves.
+- Once communication is established webapp_workers need to do the scheduling for themselves.
 - Do logging for each type of job in a jobs directory under tmp/webapp_worker, allowing for troubleshooting.
 - Spit out reports of the different jobs and how fast they run.